bluescarni/heyoka/doc/tut_adaptive.rst

    Current time : 20

-The time-limited propagation functions return a tuple of 4 values, which represent, respectively:
+The time-limited propagation functions return a tuple of 5 values, which represent, respectively:

 * the outcome of the integration (which will always be ``taylor_outcome::time_limit``, unless error conditions arise),
 * the minimum and maximum integration timesteps that were used in the propagation,
-* the total number of steps that were taken.
+* the total number of steps that were taken,
+* the :ref:`continuous output <tut_c_output>` function object,
+  if requested (off by default).

 The time-limited propagation functions can be used to propagate both forward and backward in time: